You can advertise on FunNode For as low as $2/day! Our unobtrusive ads offer an ideal balance of company impressions and

 Toggle between different chat windows.
 You can also visit the dedicated chat site for FunNode.

 Make yourself heard, but please be respectful.
 We have emojis too - see if you can find them ;)

 While the site is free-to-play, it costs time and money to develop and host.
-If you like the site, please consider subscribing - Ravi will appreciate your help
+If you like the site, please consider subscribing - Ravi will appreciate your support!

 Click this to see the server statistics.
 In-match, it'll show the match details.

 Whether you're waiting for the server to respond, or waiting for players to join your match, this will show your current status.
 In-match, this will show the last move.

 Now what are you waiting for?
-Let's play!
+Create/find a match and start playing!